Q: Where did the Honor Roll come from?

 Q: What are the Presidential Award selection criteria?
 Are certain areas more important than others?

 A: Applications for the Honor Roll will be evaluated in three categories: Institutional Supports for Service, the Institutional Commitment to Service Statement, and Exemplary Project Descriptions.
-This year the Honor Roll will shift the emphasis from outputs to long-term institutional commitments to service and the impact for the service on the community.
+The emphasis is on long-term institutional commitments to service and the impact for the service on the community.
 The output information, such as levels of student participation in community service activities and service-learning courses (relative to enrollment); the institution's Federal Work-Study community service participation rate (if the school participates in the Federal Work-Study program); whether the institution supports at least one full-time student service or service-learning coordinator; and whether the institution provides scholarships or other financial rewards for service, such as "matching" of the Segal AmeriCorps Education Award are still important.
-A description of the selection factors can be found in the Application Guidance for 2013.
+A description of the selection factors can be found in the Application Guidance for 2014.

 Q: Who is reviewing the applications and deciding on awards?

-A: Reviewers include: staff and officials of the Corporation for National and Community Service, the U.S. Department of Education, the U.S. Department of Housing and Urban Development, along with higher education faculty and service/service-learning practitioners.
+A: Reviewers include: staff and officials of the Corporation for National and Community Service, the U.S. Department of Education, and the U.S. Department of Housing and Urban Development.

 Q: Will we receive documentation of Honor Roll membership if we are named to the Honor Roll?